entomologist1/entomologist1/README.md

 to do when im done with finals
 - make a java applet for better putting together the pjskareaconvo code
 - birthday calender code
-- maybe actually working on my website
+- maybe actually working on my neocities

 <!---
 entomologist1/entomologist1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.